GnuWin32

 linking an executable that uses the DLL: Warning: resolving

-vvvvv by linking to __imp__vvv (auto-import) where
+vvvvv by linking to __imp__vvv (auto-import)

 vvv